-Five-Trip Pass \$70.00

-The Five-Trip Pass can be purchased in advance and used to book tickets in advance or on the day at the venue box offices only for any NZIFF session that is not sold out, except 3D films and Live Cinema.
+A Special Senior price of \$6.00 is available for the 10.00 am screening on Tuesday 4 August.
+The Five-Trip Pass can be purchased in advance and used to book tickets on the day for any NZIFF session that is not sold out.
+This pass cannot be used to secure tickets for 3D films.
 Passes can be shared and used at both venues.
-They cannot be used for online or phone bookings.
-No refunds will be given for lost passes or passes not fully redeemed during NZIFF.
+They cannot be used for online, phone or mail bookings.